erdikusdemir/smarthome-wifi-remote/README.md

 ESP8266 based portable remote controller with OLED LCD for smart home implementation.

 Sorry for poorly compiled description.
-I will update and make it easy to understandable.
+I will update and make it easy to understand.

 # DESCRIPTION